aholachek/bundle-wizard/README.md

 `npx bundle-wizard https://localhost:5000 --ignoreHTTPSErrors`

-## Credits

-The core functionality of this library is provided by the awesome [`source-map-explorer`](https://github.com/danvk/source-map-explorer).

-## Requirements
+## How it works

-1. Downloadable sourcemaps
+`bundle-wizard` uses [Puppeteer](https://github.com/puppeteer/puppeteer) to download a web page, measure performance, and examine the JavaScript it sends to the client.
+It then analyzes the code using the awesome [source-map-explorer](https://github.com/danvk/source-map-explorer) library and creates a custom visualization.

+### Requirement: downloadable sourcemaps

 This utility downloads sourcemaps from the url you provide.
 This requires the sourcemaps to be publically available, or at least available on your network.
 You might need to point to a testing instead of production build, for instance, as some apps disable sourcemaps in production.

 Don't have access to sourcemaps in your prod app?
 Try [building your app locally.](#try-it-out-on-an-app-running-locally)

-2. A local Chrome installation

-   The wizard uses `puppeteer-core` to load coverage information from the provided url.
-This requires you to have a fairly up-to-date version of Chrome installed on your machine.

 ## Additional features

 If sourcemaps are properly configured (not true for reddit.com), you should be able to click on a square to see the code it represents:

 ![demonstration of code feature](./example.gif)